Visit the institution website for COVID‑19 updates

-The Naval Architecture MSc is designed to provide the necessary knowledge and skills in naval architecture theory, analysis and design procedures, as applied to naval and merchant ships, so that students may be easily integrated into industrial ship design teams.
+The Naval Architecture MSc is designed to provide students with knowledge and skills in naval architecture theory, analysis and design procedures for both naval and merchant ships.
+The knowledge gained on the programme should enable graduates to be easily integrated into industrial ship design teams.

 The large majority of students of this MSc continue directly to employment in the industry.

 The programme is delivered through lectures, tutorials, individual and group projects, seminars and coursework assignments, which include advanced computational analysis.
-Assessment is through written, oral and viva voce examinations and assessed coursework (including the evaluation of technical reports, problem solving exercises, project reports, computational and modelling skills, and oral presentations).
+Assessment is through assessed coursework, oral and viva voce examinations.
+These include the evaluation of technical reports, problem-solving exercises, project reports, computational and modelling skills, and oral presentations.

 Course contact details